DivyamVerma22/crop-health-jammu/docs/ZENODO.md

+Status: completed for v1.0.0.
+Concept DOI: 10.5281/zenodo.20259081.
+This document is retained for reference and future versioning.
 # Hosting the Model on Zenodo &amp; Minting a DOI

 A Zenodo deposit turns the trained model from a private file into a citeable, version-pinned research output, gives the repository a persistent DOI, and produces the badge that appears at the top of the main `README.md`.
 The process is free, takes about ten minutes, and only needs to be done once per dissertation version.